-Follow-up visits are necessary for some months after the last wart is observed to be certain that no more warts occur from viruses living in the cells of skin.
+Follow-up visits are necessary for some months after the last wart is observed to be sure that no more warts occur from viruses living in the cells of the skin.

 What can be done to avoid getting these warts again?

-In some cases, warts may recur repeatedly after successful removal, since the virus that causes the warts often persists in a dormant state in body tissues.
+In some cases, warts may repeatedly recur after successful removal, since the virus that causes warts often persists in a dormant state in body tissues.
 Following are tips to avoid recurrence and reinfection:

-- Continue observation for several months after the last wart has been spotted to improve the chances that both the warts and the underlying virus that causes them have been eliminated.
+Continue observation for several months after the last wart has been spotted to improve the chances that both warts and the underlying virus that causes them have been eliminated.

 Abstain from sexual contact with individuals who have anal (or genital) warts.
 Since many individuals may be unaware that they suffer from this condition, sexual abstinence or limiting sexual contact to marriage relationships will reduce your potential exposure to the contagious virus that causes these warts.
 As a precaution, sexual partners ought to be checked, even if they have no symptoms.